 A mysterious hurricane strikes, sparing only a small Florida town.
 That draws David's attention, and he soon discovers a nest of aliens there, determined to use the weather against humanity.
 Their boat creates and controls the storm, but what controls the boat?
 David must find that control center before the aliens use their storm to wreck the entire eastern seaboard.
 He's hampered by an injury, and a clever alien who turns his benefactor Father Corelli against him.

-Nick Baxter's touch proves lethal: he has developed an alien illness that promises a slow death for him, but a very rapid death by freezing for any organism that he touches!
-David tracks him down, but others are also very interested in finding Baxter - his own people.
-Baxter just wants to reach a saucer so he can get medical help, but he is convinced those hunting him simply want him dead.
-David's success may depend on convincing an old curmudgeon who has turned his back on humanity to find in himself the desire to help others.
+Nick Baxter's an invader, and his touch proves lethal: he's developed an illness which promises a slow death for him, but a very rapid death by freezing for any organism he touches.
+David tracks him down, but others of his kind are also interested in finding him.
+Baxter wants to reach a ship so he can get medical help, but he's convinced those hunting him want him dead.
+David's success may depend on convincing someone who's turned his back on humanity, to find in himself the desire to help others.